Applications for 2024 ReGame-XR are now closed

 - Must be at least 18 years old, and have a high school diploma or equivalent/GED by the start of the internship.

-- Availability to work in-person and commute to the Northeastern University for the duration of the internship, spanning from June 20th to August 18th.
+- Availability to work in-person and commute to the Northeastern University for the duration of the internship, spanning from May 14th – August 2nd.

 We are interested in eager, motivated learners with a wide range of skills and abilities.
 Candidates will be selected based on qualifications and interest in the program.
 Interns will receive a stipend for their engagement in the program.